Hi-DREAM: Brain-Inspired Hierarchical Diffusion for fMRI-to-Image Reconstruction via ROI Encoder and VisuAl Mapping: Conclusion

 \section{Conclusion}

 In this paper, we introduced \ours{}, a brain-inspired diffusion framework that conditions on fMRI via a cortical hierarchy.
 By converting early/mid/late ROIs into a multi-scale cortical pyramid and injecting it with a depth-matched ROI-ControlNet, \ours{} provides efficient, anatomy-aware guidance and interpretable control over where structure and semantics enter the generator.
-On the NSD test set, \ours{} reaches state-of-the-art performance on high-level semantic metrics while remaining competitive on low-level fidelity.
-Looking ahead, we aim to strengthen low-level detail without sacrificing semantics and to broaden anatomical coverage and temporal modeling, moving toward a decoder that more closely mirrors human visual processing.
+On the NSD test set, \ours{} reaches SoTA performance on high-level semantic metrics while retaining strong low-level structure.
+Looking ahead, we aim to strengthen low-level detail without sacrificing semantics and to broaden anatomical coverage and improve cross-subject generalization, moving toward a decoder that more closely mirrors human visual processing.